 The Los Angeles Times has placed Arash Markazi on paid leave as the newspaper investigates potential ethical lapses by the sports columnist, VICE News has learned.

 The investigation formally began last week after members of the newspaper’s sports department sent a letter to leadership stating that they were “angry and embarrassed about the repeated ethical breaches” by Markazi, which they claimed included “plagiarism, misrepresenting how his information for stories is obtained, and using his social media accounts to work as a de facto PR representative.”
 The signees wrote that Markazi’s actions have “negatively affected reporters’ relationships with the people, teams, and leagues that we cover, as well as our peers.”

 “During this time of deep newsroom reflection, we feel compelled to demand action in response to these transgressions,” the letter states.
 “At stake here is not only the integrity and credibility of the sports staff, but of the entire Los Angeles Times.”

 Markazi did not respond to emails and text messages requesting comment.
 When reached by phone, he initially said "Hold on one second.
 Can you hear me?" then went silent.
 Subsequent phone calls were not returned.

-Times spokesperson Hillary Manning declined to comment on the situation, “as we generally do not comment on personnel matters,” she said.
-Executive Sports Editor Chris Stone also declined to comment when reached by phone.
+Executive Sports Editor Chris Stone declined to comment when reached by phone.
+Times spokesperson Hillary Manning also initially declined to comment on the situation, “as we generally do not comment on personnel matters,” she said.

 The members of the sports department sent the letter days after VICE News published a story on the last two years at the newspaper, which, among other findings, uncovered a number of questionable journalistic decisions by Markazi, including an apparent act of plagiarism.